mckennapsean/dissertation/content/02-background.md

 ## Software Engineering and Agile Development

-A related field for the design of data visualization tools is how people develop software systems; this is the field of software engineering.
+A related field for the design of data visualization tools is software engineering or how people develop tools and systems.
 The field of software engineering is about how programmers design, implement, test, and document the creation of software [@SWEVocab2010].
-This hints to an overlap in visualization design, and when designers are coding up the a system or tool, then the methods and recommendations may overlap across fields.
-While these principles, methods, and methodologies relate to the field of visualization design, a significant portion is outside of the scope of this work.
+This hints to an overlap with visualization design when designers have to code up something into a system or tool, and as such the methods and recommendations may overlap across fields.
+The body of software engineering work is vast, with core components such as how to generate requirements (necessary properties for something to solve real-world problems), general design principles like managing data and events to function or object-oriented code, and testing, management, maintenance, and associated economics for software engineering [@Abran2001].
+In other words, software engineering involves many aspects from how to write good, effective code to managing teams, business practices, and working with clients or customers.
+All of these concepts and associated methods can often relate to the field of visualization design, but the vast majority of this dissertation focuses on design and theoretical visualization components rather than those from software engineering bodies of knowledge.

-Agile development started in the 1990's with a series of methods aiming to evolutionize and adapt software engineering processes with lightweight alternatives that quickly adapt to the changing workplace and user needs [@Abran2001].
-In 2001, 17 software developers, e.g. Jeff Sutherland, Alistair Cockburn, sat down at the Snowbird resort in Utah and eventually published their discussions and insights into the _Manifesto for Agile Software Development_ [@AgileManifesto2001].
-Traditional software engineering process models were very much incremental, and agile approaches are in principle about promoting customer satisfaction, adaptation to clients' changing requirements, working software releases with the best technology, releases in terms of weeks, co-located and cross-functional teams, test-driven development, and reflection on how to make the product more effective [@AgileManifesto2001].
+Agile development started in the 1990's with a series of methods aiming to evolutionize and adapt software engineering processes with lightweight alternatives that quickly adapt to user needs in a changing workplace [@Abran2001].
+In 2001, 17 software developers, e.g. Jeff Sutherland and Alistair Cockburn, sat down at the Snowbird resort in Utah and came to publish their discussions and insights into the _Manifesto for Agile Software Development_ [@AgileManifesto2001].
+Traditional software engineering process models were very much incremental before agile approaches, and agile approaches are in principle about promoting customer satisfaction, adaptation to clients' changing requirements, working software releases with the best technology on the order of weeks, co-located and cross-functional teams, test-driven development, and reflections on how to make the product more effective [@AgileManifesto2001].
 Various realizations of agile approaches have emerged over the years, from Scrum to Rapid Application Development (RAD) and eXtreme Programming (XP) [@Abran2001], which all utilize a variety of software engineering methods such as pair programming, daily stand-ups, scrum boards, and sprint planning exercises.
-A key cornerstone of these approaches is measuring success in terms of how well the software works [@AgileManifesto2001].
+A key cornerstone of these approaches is how success is measured in terms of how well the software works [@AgileManifesto2001].
 To stray from more complex methods that focus on incremental changes, the agile methodologies are designed to be iterative in nature, with teams adapting requirements to the software over time [@Abran2001].

-In agile software development, the notion of a sprint is a very common occurrence, and these sprints coincide well with other design process models.
-Often, a sprint is targeted as a time-restricted process, with a set deadline and clear goal for a working prototype to test with a client [?].
-An example is the Google Ventures sprint, a five-day process that breaks apart the software engineering and design process into five big steps: map out the problem space and find a focus, sketching out ideas, compare and evaluate the ideas to find the best, build the software or other prototype, and then test with the clients or customers [@Knapp2016].
+The notion of a sprint is at the core of the agile Scrum approach, where a sprint manages and timeboxes activities and development work into a concrete time frame for tackling backlog items, daily updates, and progress reviews [@Abran2001].
+This set deadline provides a clear goal for developing a working prototype to test with clients or customers.
+An example is the Google Ventures sprint, a five-day process that breaks apart the software engineering and design process into five big steps: mapping out the problem space and finding a focus, sketching out ideas, comparing and evaluating the ideas to find the best, building the software or other prototype, and testing with the clients or customers [@Knapp2016].
 The goal of this sprint is to determine if an idea or potential product has a measurable impact on the clients or customers, which can shave months out of building a fully working tool or system.
-By preparing for sprints with tools like whiteboards, timers, and paper along with electronic device limitations, open schedules, and an appropriate team of experts, a facilitator, and a decider, a sprint process can focus peoples' time and be as effective and productive as possible [@Knapp2016].
-Many of these sprint principles can correlate to agile approaches and design processes as well.
-The key difference is the overall purpose, since some approaches are about maximizing business or software potential over visualization design potential, and many of the methods and principles can be useful and utilized regardless of the focus in a given visualization design project.
+By preparing for sprints with tools like whiteboards, timers, and paper along with electronic device limitations, open schedules, and an appropriate team of experts, a facilitator, and a decider, a sprint process can focus peoples' time to be very productive [@Knapp2016].
+As a result, this agile sprint method combines software engineering and development with project management [@Abran2001] and business ideas [@Knapp2016].
+Designing visualization software systems, tools, and techniques can coincide and work in tandem with these alternative approaches and processes, and the focus of this dissertation is less on principles and aspects of software engineering, though they have a relation and connection to the concepts.